Topological 8d $\mathcal{N}=1$ Gauge Theory: Novel Floer Homologies, and $A_\infty$-categories of Six, Five, and

 Just like the 2d gauged sigma model, the equivalent 2d gauged LG model will define an open string theory in $\mathfrak{A}_6$ with effective worldsheets and boundaries shown in~\autoref{fig:cy3 x r2:mu-1 map}, where $\tau$ and $t$ are the temporal and spatial directions, respectively.

-The dynamics of this open string theory in $\mathfrak{A}_6$ will be governed by the BPS worldsheet equations of~\eqref{eq:cy3 x r2:worldsheet:eqn}, where $\mathcal{A}^a$ are scalars on the worldsheet corresponding to the holomorphic coordinates of $\mathfrak{A}_6$.
-At an arbitrary instant in time whence $d_\tau \mathcal{A}^a = 0$ in~\eqref{eq:cy3 x r2:worldsheet:eqn}, the dynamics of $\mathcal{A}^a$ along $t$ will be governed by the soliton equation
+The dynamics of this open string theory in $\mathfrak{A}_6$ will be governed by the BPS worldsheet equations determined by setting to zero the expression within the squared term in \eqref{eq:cy3 x r2:lg:2d action}, where $\mathcal{A}^a$ are scalars on the worldsheet corresponding to the holomorphic coordinates on $\mathfrak{A}_6$.
+At an arbitrary instant in time whence $d_\tau \mathcal{A}^a = 0$ therein, the dynamics of $\mathcal{A}^a$ along $t$ will be governed by the soliton equation

 Hence, just as a topological A-model can be interpreted as an instanton string theory whose corresponding dynamics of the ${\mathcal A}^a$ fields along the spatial $t$-direction will be governed by the instanton equation $d{\mathcal A^a} / dt = 0$, our LG model can be interpreted as a \textit{soliton} string theory.